 Vibhor Krishna, MD SM

-The Clinical Trial Committee of IoN has been engaged in producing publications that guide future neuromodulation studies with a first focus on spinal cord stimulation (SCS).
-Historically, neuromodulation studies have been hindered by several factors including difficulty of blinding participants, cost, industry sponsorship, lack of appropriate controls… To address these issues, NANS/IoN collaborated with the International Neuromodulation Society (INS) and the Initiative on Methods, Measurement, and Pain Assessment in Clinical Trials (IMMPACT) to generate two documents.
-The first manuscript focused on research methodologies for SCS studies, by systematically reviewing published SCS prospective studies.
-The second manuscript expanded on research considerations in designing future studies involving spinal cord stimulation.
+The Clinical Trial Committee of IoN has been engaged in producing publications that guide future neuromodulation studies, focusing first on spinal cord stimulation (SCS).
+Historically, neuromodulation studies have been hindered by several factors including difficulty of blinding participants, cost, industry sponsorship, lack of appropriate controls… To address these issues, NANS/IoN has collaborated with the International Neuromodulation Society (INS) and the Initiative on Methods, Measurement, and Pain Assessment in Clinical Trials (IMMPACT), and several publications have resulted.
+The first three systematically reviewed and analyzed published SCS prospective studies, their reporting quality, and the use of sham and placebo controls.
+The fourth and most recent manuscript expanded on research considerations in designing future SCS studies and set forth detailed recommendations.

 Duarte, R.V. et al., 2020: Randomized Placebo‐/Sham‐Controlled Trials of Spinal Cord Stimulation: A Systematic Review and Methodological Appraisal.
 Neuromodulation. doi:10.1111/ner.13018